gilzoide/godot-lua-pluginscript/README.md

 ## Script example

 This is an example of how a Lua script looks like.
-There are comments regarding some design decisions, which may change during development.

 ```lua
 -- Class definitions are regular Lua tables, to be returned from the script